mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the unit headquarters and is the ultimate source of decisions regarding the employment of the unit.
-In practice, however, she lets the (male) commander make the combat decisions, intervening only when the male’s lack of a balanced viewpoint threatens the best business interests of the unit.
+In practice, however, she lets the (male) commander make the combat decisions, intervening only when the male's lack of a balanced viewpoint threatens the best business interests of the unit.

-The profession of mercenary is an honorable one, since there are usually more landless males (lower- class and ihatei alike) than there are positions in a clan’s military force.
+The profession of mercenary is an honorable one, since there are usually more landless males (lower- class and ihatei alike) than there are positions in a clan's military force.
 Mercenaries win land, honor and glory through their actions and females have run mercenary units as a source of wealth since long before the Aslan went into space.